By using this site, you agree to the Privacy Policy and Terms of Use.

 Practical balancing act for home cooks

-Taste after reducing and again after adding cream or butter.
-If the sauce tastes flat, a teaspoon of lemon juice or a splash of sherry vinegar will illuminate flavors.
-If it’s too sharp, add a tablespoon of cream or a pat of butter to tame aggressive notes.
+If the sauce tastes flat, add a teaspoon of lemon juice.
+If it feels too sharp, whisk in a tablespoon of cream or a cold pat of butter to smooth edges and restore balance.

 Secret 5 — Temperature and finish: Make it cling, not separate